Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

-The results demonstrated the superiority of the IPGN in dense volume reconstruction.
-Qualitatively, the Point-Graph Network and IPGN achieve nearly identical performance.
-In terms of efficiency, IPGN only requires $1.5$ seconds on average with PointNet++\cite{pointnet++} as point encoder and $2.3$ seconds with Point Transformer\cite{zhao2021point}.
 Although the graph-based method records a similar time cost, it fails to generate quality results.
 Further, all other methods are relatively inefficient.
 Therefore, the proposed IPGN pipeline is the all-around optimal solution for dense volume segmentation for pulmonary structures.

 These findings highlight the practical utility of the proposed module, as it allows for fast and efficient point inference without compromising quality.
 The Implicit Point Module serves as a valuable contribution in overcoming the computational challenges associated with analyzing the pulmonary tree, enabling rapid decision-making in clinical settings.